Long-Term Care Services

 At the end of the day, Heddington Oaks is not just a medical center, it is the resident’s home.
 Illinois publishes a brochure listing resident’s rights and related information.

-Heddington Oaks' goal is to provide good care and have happy residents and families.
-By knowing what to expect and communicating it, you can ensure the best experience possible here at Heddington Oaks.
+Heddington Oaks' goal is to provide great care and have happy residents and families.
+You can count on our clear and transparent forms of communication that will ensure the best experience possible here at Heddington Oaks.